hihihippp/scottsievert.github.io/main.md

 For example, thermal images are relatively simple; why not focus on the edges?
 That's where the detail, the most pertinent information lies.
 Or determining ages from a family portrait: the faces hold the information we're interested in.
-Prof. Jarvis Haupt, the advisor of my lab, has done a [great talk][talk] on finding the most interesting information.
+Prof. Jarvis Haupt, the advisor of our lab, has done a [great talk][talk] on finding the most interesting information.

 This concept of detecting and estimating data present in a signal and using it